ZhangJC-2k/DPU/README.md

 ### 2. Train:

-Download the CAVE1024 dataset from [MST series Toolbox](https://github.com/caiyuanhao1998/MST) or [here](https://pan.baidu.com/s/1gyIOfmUWKrjntKobUjwTjw?pwd=lup6), put the dataset into the corresponding folder "DPU/CAVE_1024_28/" as the following form:
+Download the CAVE1024 dataset of MST from [MST series Toolbox](https://github.com/caiyuanhao1998/MST) or [here](https://pan.baidu.com/s/1gyIOfmUWKrjntKobUjwTjw?pwd=lup6), put the dataset into the corresponding folder "DPU/CAVE_1024_28/" as the following form:

 	|--CAVE_1024_28
         |--scene1.mat